Bct-crypto/Bct-crypto/README.md

 </p>

 <h3>
-I'm excited to share my journey as a blockchain frontend developer 🚀.
+I'm excited to share my journey as a Full stacck and Blockchain frontend developer 🚀.
 <br>I have rich experience websites and blockchain projects development.
 </h3>
 <br clear="both">